 6. Curly Mohawk with Flat Twisted Sides

 You should test this different hairdo because you still keep your length and show off your edgy side.
-It will be luscious mane after styling.
+It will be a luscious mane after styling.

 7. Thin Box Braids with Highlights